ExperimentsHNL/popper-design/overview.md

 ## <a name="Introduction" id="anchor4">Introduction</a> ##

-**Popper** is a behavioral experiments platform that empowers researchers in economics, psychology, sociology, and political science to create an conduct complex large-scale online experiments.
+**Popper** is a behavioral experiments platform that empowers researchers in economics, psychology, sociology, and political science to create and conduct complex large-scale online experiments.

-### Role of experiments
+### Role of experiments in the social sciences

- Social scientists are interested in studying human behavior, and developing theories explaining it.
-Controlled experiments represent the main tool by means of which researchers are able to test the validity of proposed theories.
-All candidate theories must produce specific predictions (hypotheses) that can in principle be proven wrong.
-By subjecting such predictions to experimental test researchers falsify incorrect theories.
+ Social scientists are interested in studying human behavior.
+They develop theories to explain this behavior and conduct controlled experiments to test these theories.
+In order for a theory to be "testable", it must produce predictions (hypotheses) about human behavior that can, in principle, be proven wrong.
+Thus, the process of experimentation results in the falsification of inaccurate theories.

 ### Classical experiments

-Conducting controlled experiments in social sciences is difficult.
-Unlike natural scientists who conduct their experiments with inanimate objects, social scientists experiment with live human beings.
-Human subjects cannot be forced to participate in experiments, and can also quit an ongoing experimental trial at any point.
-Participation thus has to be incentivized by monetary compensation that rewards completion of the trial.
-These trials are typically run in physical laboratories where invited volunteer subjects engange in simple decision tasks for $15-25/hour, and sometimes more depending on their performance.
+Conducting controlled experiments in the social sciences is difficult.
+Unlike natural scientists, who often conduct their experiments with inanimate objects, social scientists experiment exclusively with live human beings.
+Human subjects cannot be forced to participate in experiments and can also quit an ongoing experimental trial at any point.
+For these reasons, researchers must pay human subjects to convince them to participate in and complete a trial.
+These trials are typically run in physical laboratories, where invited volunteer subjects engage in simple decision tasks for $15-25/hour--and sometimes more depending on their performance.

 This approach has three serious limitations:

-1. It is very costly as it requires an equipped brick and mortar laboratory, and significant subject payments that typically exceed $500-1000 per trial.
+1. It is very expensive, requiring an equipped brick-and-mortar laboratory and significant subject payments that often exceed $500-1000 per trial.

-2. It is time-consuming, and requires recruiting local human subjects more than a week in advance of the trial.
+2. It is time-consuming and requires recruiting local human subjects more than a week in advance of the trial.

 3. Local subject pools are relatively small, so large-scale trials require using laboratories in multiple geographical locations.

-Apart from that, the software used in physical labs to create and conduct experiments is very outdated.
+In addition, the software used in physical labs to create and conduct experiments is very outdated.
 The most popular package, [z-Tree](http://www.iew.uzh.ch/ztree/index.php), was created in the University of Zurich in the late 1990s and hasn't been updated since then.

 ### Online experiments

-In the last 2-3 years researchers have started conducting experiments online, using subjects from various online labor markets, most notable [Amazon Mechanical Turk](http://mturk.com).
-This move has radically expanded the size of the available subject pool, and decreased subject payments, asexperimental subjects are no longer required to come to a physical lab, and can participate in trials from the comfort of their home.
+In the last 2-3 years, researchers have started conducting experiments online, using subjects from various online labor markets, most notably [Amazon Mechanical Turk](http://mturk.com).
+This move has radically expanded the size of the available subject pool and decreased subject payments.
+Now, experimental subjects can participate in trials from the comfort of their own home rather than coming to a physical lab.

-However, move to online trials imposes several additional constraints on experimental design:
+However, the move to online trials introduces several new challenges:

-1. Lack of software.
-Most online trials have so far been limited to survey-style tasks that do not involve realtime interaction between subjects.
-And the researchers that did conduct multiplayer studies had to write the ad hoc software necessary to support such studies from scratch.
+1. **Lack of software.** Most online trials have so far been technologically limited to survey-style tasks that do not involve realtime interaction between subjects.
+The researchers who do conduct multiplayer studies have had to write from scratch their own ad hoc software.
 No reusable framework capable of supporting multiplayer online trials is currently available on the market.

-2. Low comprehension rates of written instructions.
-Online subjects frequently skim, or even ignore written experimental instructions.
+2. **Low comprehension rates of written instructions.** Online subjects frequently skim, or even ignore, written experimental instructions.

-3. High subject attrition rates.
-Even though in a physical lab subjects are allowed to quite the trial at any moment, doing so involves what is usually an uncomfortable interaction with the experimenter, while online subjects can quit a trial by simply closing a browser tab.
-This leads to very high attrition rates in trials where subjects get bored.
+3. **High subject attrition rates.** Online subjects can quit a trial simply by closing a browser tab, with few consequences.
+This leads to very high attrition rates, especially in trials where subjects become bored.
+Even though subjects in a physical lab are also allowed to quit the trial at any moment, doing so usually involves an uncomfortable interaction with the researcher.

-4. Lower degree of control over the experimental conditions.
-Subjects can potentially communicate with each other, collude, and cheat in other ways which undermines the internal validity of the experiment.
+4. **Lower degree of control over the experimental conditions.** Subjects can communicate with each other, collude, and cheat in other ways that undermine the [internal validity](http://en.wikipedia.org/wiki/Internal_validity) of the experiment.

 ### Popper

-Popper's goal is to address the above four problems.
-It will streamline the process of creating complex and visually compelling multiplayer experiments using professional game developing tools which include visual scripting and extensive library of template game assets.
-Popper will also provide researchers with extensive monitoring capabilites of remote subjects to minimize the possibility on cheating and other runtime irregularities.
+The goal of Popper is to address the above four problems.
+It seeks to streamline the process of creating complex and visually compelling multiplayer experiments.
+Through Popper, researchers will use professional game development tools, which include visual scripting and an extensive library of template game assets.
+Popper will also provide researchers with extensive subject monitoring capabilites to minimize the possibility of cheating and other runtime irregularities.

 ## <a name="PlatformOverview" id="anchor5">Platform Overview of Popper Platform</a>

-Popper platform consists of four pieces:
+Popper consists of four pieces:

-1. **Popper SDK** -- a set of tools based on Unity 3D game engine that the reseacher uses on their local computer to design experiments in the form of short multiplayer games;
+1. **Popper Software Development Kit (SDK)** -- a set of tools based on the Unity 3D game engine.
+The reseacher uses the Popper SDK on their local computer to design experiments in the form of short multiplayer games.

-2. **Experiment Library** -- GitHub-based online repository used for storing and sharing source code, as well as binary files of developed experiments;
+2. **Experiment Library** -- GitHub-based online repository used for storing and sharing source code, as well as binary files of developed experiments.

-3. **Researcher Site** -- a website that the researcher uses to launch and monitor online trials based on the experiments available in the **Experiment Library**;
+3. **Researcher Site** -- a website that the researcher uses to launch and monitor online trials based on experiments available in the **Experiment Library**.

-4. **Player Site** -- a website that players (experimental subjects) use to browse and participate in trials launched by the researchers.
+4. **Player Site** -- a website that players (experimental subjects) use to browse and participate in trials launched by researchers.

 Below is a diagram showing the general architecture of Popper.
 Click <a href="https://github.com/Experiments/popper-design/blob/master/popper_overview.png?raw=true" target="_blank">here</a> for a larger view.